taylorcaton/VG-Price-Checker/README.md

 - [x] Quick search for a single game
 - [ ] Clear Data Option (by date, full clear)
 - [ ] Google Sheets integration
+- [ ] Make it function like an actual "Node Module"